RobertoEstrada/WLANAudit-Android/README.md

     $ git clone git://github.com/RobertoEstrada/WLANAudit-Android.git

-Once clone has finished

-    $ git submodule update --init

 Building the sourcecode
 =======================
 In order to build the sourcecode you need to have installed and configured Java, the Android SDK and Apache Ant.
 You need to set the environment variable ANDROID_HOME and have the Android tools and Ant in your path.

 Then in a shell at the project root, use the following command

-    $ ant build-debug
+    $ ant

 Working with Eclipse
 ====================
-In a shell at the project root, use the following command to generate eclipse project files for all the dependencies.

-    $ ant eclipse

-When done, open eclipse and select *File / Import / Existing projects into workspace* and then select the project root as the base directory.
-Select all the projects except those that have *'Sample'* on their names.
+Open eclipse and select *File / Import / Existing projects into workspace* and then select the project root as the base directory.
+Select all the projects.

 Work as usual.

+**DO NOT MODIFY THE LIBRARY PROJECTS FROM ECLIPSE AND DO NOT COMMIT THEM OR THE BUILD WILL BREAK**

 Contributing to the project
 =============================